jwds1978/jwds1978.github.io/_posts/2017-04-29-understanding-combat-ptsd-from-the-inside-out.md

 </h3>
 <ul>
   <li>
-    <span style="font-weight: bolder;">Aggression and/or Hostility:</span>&nbsp; Veterans with PTSD exhibit, significantly higher, levels of aggression and/or
+    <span style="font-weight: bolder;">Aggression and/or Hostility:</span>&nbsp; Veterans with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> exhibit,
-    hostility than the general public or even than other soldiers who have experienced combat.&nbsp; Since they have lived for a long period of time where they needed to aggressively react at a moment's notice, in order to stay alive, this way of acting has become an ingrained habit within them.&nbsp; Spouses often joke that it's not safe to wake a sleeping veteran from anywhere close by.&nbsp; This is because, when startled awake, the vet can react with an unbelievably strong amount of aggression &#8212; he may believe that he's responding to an unknown threat.&nbsp; On a wider scale, it's quite common for individuals with PTSD to get into fights, drive aggressively, become angry at insignificant things, and/or drastically over-react to any sort of challenge.
+    significantly higher, levels of aggression and/or hostility than the general public or even than other soldiers who have experienced combat.&nbsp; Since they have lived for a long period of time where they needed to aggressively react at a moment's notice, in order to stay alive, this way of acting has become an ingrained habit within them.&nbsp; Spouses often joke that it's not safe to wake a sleeping veteran from anywhere close by.&nbsp; This is because, when startled awake, the vet can react with an unbelievably strong amount of aggression &#8212; he may believe that he's responding to an unknown threat.&nbsp; On a wider scale, it's quite common for individuals with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> to get into fights, drive aggressively, become angry at insignificant things, and/or drastically over-react to any sort of challenge.
   </li>
   <li>
     <span style="font-weight: bolder;">Depression and/or Suicide:</span>&nbsp; People with post-traumatic stress disorder are seven times more likely to be
-    depressed than someone else within the general population.&nbsp; It's one of the largest complaints associated with PTSD.&nbsp; And, unfortunately, this depression goes hand-in-hand with high rates of suicide amongst our nation's returning heroes.&nbsp; It's estimated that 22 commit suicide each day.
+    depressed than someone else within the general population.&nbsp; It's one of the largest complaints associated with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; And, unfortunately, this depression goes hand-in-hand with high rates of suicide amongst our nation's returning heroes.&nbsp; It's estimated that 22 commit suicide each day.
   </li>
   <li>
     <span style="font-weight: bolder;">Guilt:</span>&nbsp; The guilt associated with post-traumatic stress disorder is often called <a